 Before attending the workshop, participants are encouraged to access and bring a copy of their organisation’s:

 - WHS policy

-What about homework and assessment requirements?
+What about homework requirements?

 Participants may be required to complete some work at home after each day of the course, in preparation for the following day.

 What are the assessment requirements for the course?

 - Short answer questions (normally completed on-course)

 - Case study (normally completed on-course)

 - Post-course assessment activities requiring candidates to practically apply the competencies in the workplace.
 These include: